veeral-agarwal/DX-BALL/README.md

 Contributions:
 ---------------------
 Both developers and non-developers are invited to contribute to this project by adding a PR.
-If genuine, the changes would be approved and added to the master branch.
+If genuine, the changes would be approved and added to the master branch.<br>
+As of now, according to the problem statement a powerup(ball multiplier) is left, also you can contribute anything you like to do.